MicrosoftDocs/sql-docs/docs/2014/database-engine/deprecated-full-text-search-features-in-sql-server-2014.md

 ms.assetid: ab0d799c-ba79-4459-837b-c4862730dafd
 caps.latest.revision: 31
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Deprecated Full-Text Search Features in SQL Server 2014
-  This topic describes the deprecated full-text search features that are still available in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].
-These features are scheduled to be removed in a future release of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+  This topic describes the deprecated full-text search features that are still available in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)].
+These features are scheduled to be removed in a future release of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
 Deprecated features should not be used in new applications.

  You can monitor the use of deprecated features by using the **SQL Server:Deprecated Features** object performance counter and trace events.
 For more information, see [Use SQL Server Objects](../../2014/database-engine/use-sql-server-objects.md).

 ## Features Not Supported in the Next Version of SQL Server
- The following full-text search features will not be supported in the next release of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+ The following full-text search features will not be supported in the next release of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].

 |Deprecated feature|Replacement|Feature name|Feature ID|
 |------------------------|-----------------|------------------|----------------|